GrzHeller/STM32H750B-DK_TouchGFX_FreeRTOS_MQTT_Example/README.md

 <p align = "center"> <img src = "images/mx_ethernet_gpio.PNG" align = "middle" /> </p>
 <p align = "justify"> Now enter CORTEX_M7 in System Core and add these two sections. </p>
 <p align = "center"> <img src = "images/mx_cortex.PNG" align = "middle" /> </p>
 <p align = "justify"> Enable LWIP.
-Thus far I have been using static IP address.
-Set the IP address of the device.
-Depending on your local network you might need to adjust this and remember about changing some code.</p>
+At first I have been using static IP address as shown on the screenshot and the code provided here is written to accommodate that.
+However I have switched to DHCP later.
+If you want to follow this guide 1:1, set the static IP address of the device.
+Depending on your local network you might need to adjust this and remember about changing some code. </p>
 <p align = "center"> <img src = "images/mx_lwip_general.PNG" align = "middle" /> </p>
 <p align = "justify"> Set the MEM_SIZE and LWIP_RAM_HEAP_POINTER as shown below. </p>
 <p align = "center"> <img src = "images/mx_lwip_key.PNG" align = "middle" /> </p>